GunankaD/Kubernetes/INTERNALS/bugs.md

     install ping by running these commands on the container terminal
         > apt update & apt install iputils-ping -y

+## exercise 5.
+AppArmor
+1.
+- completely overhaul the file and create a new one named `docker_myprofile` in /etc/apparmor.d/
+2.
+- completely overhaul the `apply_apparmor.py` and `apply_apparmor_test.py`

 ## exercise 6.
 Prometheus
 1.
 - in `./delivery-monitoring/prometheus.yml` the target for scraping the data needs to be `host.docker.internal:8000` and not `172.17.0.1:8000`. the latter is for linux based systems